docker/docs/datacenter/dtr/2.2/guides/admin/backups-and-disaster-recovery.md

 ## Restore DTR data

 If your DTR has a majority of unhealthy replicas, the one way to restore it to a working state is by restoring from an existing backup.
-Performing restore require restoration to the same release that the backups were acquired from.
+DTR data must be restored to the same release version where the backups were obtained.

 To restore DTR, you need to: